Jamie Natalie

-Jamie Natalie is a retired American gymnast.
+Jamie Natalie (born February 22, 1979) is a retired American gymnast.
 He was a highly decorated college gymnast, achieving the 2001 Nissen-Emery Award and a two-time individual all-around national champion.
-In 2000, because he had pursued collegiate gymnastics rather than the USOC's program, the USOC elevated two inferior and lower-scoring gymnasts to the Olympic team and named Jamie as the "alternate."
+He was a member of the United States men's national artistic gymnastics team and in 2000 the USOC named two lower-ranked gymnasts to the Olympic team and named Jamie the alternate.
 The USOC's attempt to send a message was widely derided and became the subject of continuing scrutiny.
-In fact, the "backroom" dealings and secretive process that resulted in what was widely considered to be punitive action, exposed the US Olympic coaches' biases to nationwide embarrassment and shame.
+The "backroom" dealings and secretive process that resulted in what was widely considered punitive action, exposed the US Olympic coaches' biases to nationwide embarrassment and shame.

-Childhood
+Early life and education

-Natalie was born on 22 February 1979 in Wilmington, Delaware and grew up there.
+Natalie was born on February 22, 1979 in Wilmington, Delaware and grew up there.
 Natalie was a club gymnast at Prestige Gymnastics in Lancaster, Pennsylvania.

-Natalie was a member of the Junior National team for two out of three years between 1994 and 1997.
-In 1994, he won bronze in the all around at J.O.
+Natalie was a Junior National team member for two out of three years between 1994 and 1997.
+In 1994, he won bronze in the all-around at J.O.
 Nationals.
 He graduated from Alexis I. duPont High School in 1997.

+Gymnastics career

-College career
+College

 Natalie competed for Ohio State from 1998-2001, under coach Miles Avery.
 Natalie was a seven-time all-American.
 In 2000, Natalie was the NCAA champion in the all-around and in floor exercise.
-In 2001, Ohio State were the team champions, and Natalie repeated his all-around gold.
+In 2001, Ohio State was the team champion, and Natalie repeated his all-around gold.
 That year, he was awarded the Nissen-Emery Award, the men's gymnastics version of the Heisman.

 Senior elite career

 Pre-Olympic Trials

-Natalie was an intermittent member of the Senior National team between 1997 and 2001.
+Natalie was a member of the Senior National team between 1997 and 2001.
 In 1998, he was named to the 1998 Goodwill Games.
-In 1999, Natalie won gold on the high bar at the U.S. National Championships; a knee injury hampered him from competing on all events.
-In 2000, Natalie again placed first on the high bar and finished tied for sixth in the all-around.
+In 1999, Natalie won gold on the horizontal bar at the U.S. National Championships; a knee injury hampered him from competing on all events.
+In 2000, Natalie again placed first on the horizontal bar and finished tied for sixth in the all-around.
 These results qualified Natalie to the 2000 Olympic Trials.